Display to header level

 Pennsylvania law also provides that the Orphans’ Court has jurisdiction over property committed to charitable purposes.

-Because transfer of an asset restricted to charitable use can be problematic, the careful practitioner will be sure to inform the board, when it is asked to approve the acquisition of real property, whether or not any charitable restrictions have been, or will be, imposed on the gifted property.
+Because transfer of an asset restricted to a specific charitable purpose can be problematic, the careful practitioner will inform the board whether or not any charitable restrictions have been, or will be, imposed on the gifted property in advance of the board being asked to approve the acquisition of the asset.

 The board will want to condition its approval of a sale or other disposition of a restricted asset upon obtaining such further approvals as are required for the sale or other disposition of the charitable asset under Pennsylvania law.